the-shadow-0/the-shadow-0/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m **Noureddine (the-shadow-0)**—a passionate Machine Learning & AI Engineer and Full-Stack Developer representing a forward-thinking AI solutions company.
+I’m **Noureddine (the-shadow-0)**—a passionate Machine Learning, AI Engineer and Full-Stack Developer representing a forward-thinking AI solutions company.
 I thrive on crafting elegant, performant applications that bridge intuitive UI/UX with powerful data-driven logic.
 From designing deep-learning models to building responsive web apps, I’m always curious, always learning, and always collaborating with the open-source community.

 ---